-Hanging stocking on your footboard, a Christmas sign on your wall, or paper spirals from your ceiling are also classic, charming festive features that will inject some seasonal fun into your bedroom.
+Hanging stockings on your footboard, a Christmas sign on your wall, or paper spirals from your ceiling are classic, charming, festive features that inject seasonal fun into your bedroom.
 You could also place a snow globe by your bedside.

 Decorating on a budget

-If you’re looking to save the pennies this year but still want to go to town with your bedroom decorations, we’ve got some more solutions up our sleeve.
+If you’re looking to save the pennies this year but still want to go to town with your bedroom decorations, we have some more solutions up our sleeve.

-Paper crafts are an affordable way to get your bedroom Christmas ready.
-You can make 3D paper snowflakes, spirals, Swedish paper stars or classic paper chains.
-All you need is some paper (plain, coloured or newspaper), scissors and sticky back tape or glue — and some string if you want to suspend your 3D creations from the ceiling or a door arch.
-These crafts are a perfect way to get the whole family involved in a fun, creative and, of course, Christmassy activity.
+Paper crafts are an affordable way to get your bedroom Christmas-ready.
+You can make 3D paper snowflakes, spirals, Swedish paper stars, or classic paper chains.
+You only need some paper (plain, coloured, or newspaper), scissors, sticky back tape or glue, and string to suspend your 3D creations from the ceiling or a door arch.
+These crafts are a perfect way to get the whole family involved in a fun, creative, and Christmassy activity.

 Bring nature indoors

-If you’re strapped for cash, the first place, you should look to find potential décor materials in your garden or outdoor area.
-Take evergreen cuttings from differently textured foliage, forage for autumnal looking brown leaves or hunt for red berries in your garden.
-Then arrange your findings as a display or in a glass jar with a dusting of artificial snow.
+If you’re strapped for cash, in the first place, you should look to find potential décor materials in your garden or outdoor area.
+Take evergreen cuttings from differently textured foliage, forage for autumnal-looking brown leaves, or hunt for red berries in your garden.
+Then, arrange your findings as a display or in a glass jar with a dusting of artificial snow.

-Repurpose your used glass food jars by removing the label with warm soapy water, drying the jar and placing a tea light inside.
-A cluster of different sized jars on a bedroom surface can look charming and replaces the need for string lights.
-You can also create a Christmas scene inside a larger jar with some fake snow on the base, cuttings from your garden to represent trees and a small decoration of a sleigh or snowman.
+Repurpose your used glass food jars by removing the label with warm, soapy water, drying the jar, and placing a tea light inside.
+A cluster of different-sized jars on a bedroom surface can look charming and replace the need for string lights.
+You can also create a Christmas scene inside a larger jar with some fake snow on the base, cuttings from your garden to represent trees, and a small decoration of a sleigh or snowman.

 Decorating your home during the build-up to Christmas Day is an inherent part of festive traditions.
-It generates a sense of childhood excitement, brings family and loved ones together and instantly leaves your interior looking more welcoming and homely.
-We all deserve an extra special Christmas this year, and there’s no reason not to sprinkle your festive style throughout your bedroom as well as on your ground floor.
-Even the simplest decoration can make a massive difference.
+It generates childhood excitement, brings family and loved ones together, and instantly leaves your interior more welcoming and homely.
+We all deserve an extra special Christmas this year, and there’s no reason not to sprinkle your festive style throughout your bedroom and on your ground floor.
+Even the most straightforward decoration can make a massive difference.

 Embrace the seasonal spirit and embellish your bedroom with festive decorations.
-Start 25 December to a bedroom full of decorative delight.
+Start 25 December with a bedroom full of decorative delight.